 “My husband has canker sores in his mouth all the time.
-The specialists we have been to say it is not curable and he just has to live with them.
+The specialists we have seen say it is not curable and he just has to live with them.
 We have tried many topical remedies plus some prescription drugs without benefit.

 “He is not sleeping well because of the pain and desperately needs some relief.
 We enjoy reading the remedies you share and wonder if you might have some suggestions that could help us now.”

-The cause of canker sores is unknown, though citrus fruits, trauma to the mouth and weakened immunity have been blamed for these painful mouth lesions.
-Some research suggests that nutritional deficiencies (B vitamins or iron) may be partially responsible.
+Oddly, scientists do not know the exact cause of canker sores.
+Citrus fruits, trauma to the mouth and weakened immunity have all been blamed for these painful mouth lesions.
+Some research suggests that nutritional deficiencies (B vitamins or iron) may be partially responsible in certain cases.

 Although they normally last about a week to 10 days, some people are plagued by these sores for much longer periods of time.
 The pain and irritation can be so severe that eating solid food can be almost impossible.

 Is Toothpaste Responsible?

 Some readers believe that a foaming agent (SLS or sodium lauryl sulfate) found in many toothpastes contributes to the problem: